spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/4d/processing-fmri-data/preprocessing.rst

 :Input arguments:
    - ``-i`` : Input image
    - ``-d`` : Destination image
-   - ``-identity`` : Supplying this option will skip cord shape optimizations (e.g. translations, rotations, deformations) during registration.
-Instead, the registration will only change the properties of the input image (dimension, resolution, orientation) so that they match the properties of the destination image.
-(Conceptually, this is like copying the source data into the destination data without change, hence the name 'identity'.)
+   - ``-identity`` : Supplying this option will skip registration optimization (e.g. translations, rotations, deformations) and will only rely on the qform (from the NIfTI header) of the source and destination images.
+Use this option if you wish to put the source image into the space of the destination image (i.e. match dimension, resolution and orientation).

 :Output files/folders:
    - ``t2_seg_reg.nii.gz`` : The T2 segmentation, transformed to the space of the fMRI mean image.
 This file is what will be used to create the spinal cord mask for fMRI motion correction.